cha2812/Analysing-Medical-Records-using-Pivot-Tables/README.md

 ## Skills Demonstrated
 1. Data Processing
 2. Data Cleaning
+3. Use of Fill
-3. Use of Average Function
+4. Use of Average Function
-4. Use of the Go to Special option
+5. Use of the Go to Special option
-5. Pivot Table
+6. Pivot Table

+## Data Analysis
+The original data table provided was incomplete data table because it contained empty cells (rows).
+The original incomplete data table can be seen under the file section.
+The file is called **medical_students_dataset.csv**.
+Then, in order to correct data and also make sense, I performed some and applied some data cleaning concepts.
+1. For the Student ID column, I used the Fill option where I inputted the values to start from 1 - 200,000 as the original table.
+2. For the age, height, weight, BMI, temperature, heart rate, blood pressure, and cholesterol; I used the AVERAGE() function first of all to get the average of them all.
+   Age =AVERAGE(B2:B200001), to get 26
+   Height =AVERAGE(D2:D200001), to get 174.9471027
+   Weight =AVERAGE(E2:E200001)
+   BMI =AVERAGE(G2:G200001)
+   Temperature =AVERAGE(H2:H200001)
+   Heart Rate =AVERAGE(I2:I200001)
+   Blood Pressure =AVERAGE(J2:J200001)
+   Cholesterol =AVERAGE(K2:K200001)